curl/everything-curl/http/modify/compression.md

 convenience to users, curl always shows the headers uncompressed in a style similar to how they look for HTTP/1.x to make the output and look consistent.

-## Uploads
+## HTTP uploads

-For HTTP there is no standard way to do compression.
+For HTTP uploads with POST or PUT there is no standard way to do compression.
 The above mentioned HTTP compression methods only work for downloads.

+You can of course still compress the data locally before sending it to the server.